mike-fabian/ibus-typing-booster/content/docs/user/index.md

 the current locale.

-So the video shows how to add or remove dictionaries and input methods and move them up or down to increase or lower the priorities.
+So the video shows how to add or remove dictionaries and input methods and move them up or down to change their priority.
 The video also shows how the “Input Method Help” button pops up an explanation what an input method does and how to use it.